cscotti/docker-desktop-alternative/README.md

 # Purpose
-This post is for developper who want to find an alternative to docker-desktop due to its license cost
+This post is for developers who want to find an alternative to docker-desktop due to its license cost

 # Requirements on Macos